Dynamical Backaction Magnomechanics: Homodyne Mechanical Detection

 Just as in cavity optomechanics, $\Gamma_{\textrm{mag}}$ can be positive or negative \cite{aspelmeyer2014cavity}, thus either increasing or decreasing the total mechanical damping rate.
 The backaction enhancement of damping will be discussed in the next section; here, we will focus on the case of anti-damping.

-We consider now the data presented in Fig.~\ref{Fig:04}(b); the drive tone is on resonance with the upper normal mode, and the splitting between the normal modes is tuned to exactly one mechanical frequency.
-The additional magnomechanical damping is thus maximized due to the triple-resonance enhancement and the magnomechanical damping should increase linearly with drive power as predicted by Eq.~\eqref{SelfEnergy}.
+We now consider the data presented in Fig.~\ref{Fig:04}(b); the drive tone is on resonance with the upper normal mode, and the splitting between the normal modes is tuned to exactly one mechanical frequency.
+The additional magnomechanical anti-damping is thus maximized due to the triple-resonance enhancement and the total mechanical damping should decrease linearly with drive power as predicted by Eq.~\eqref{SelfEnergy}.
 This behavior is confirmed by the experimental points shown in Fig.~\ref{Fig:07}(a).
-We are also able to fit the total linewidth.
-Extrapolating to zero drive power yields, $\Gamma_{\textrm{b}} / 2\pi = 247$ Hz in air, $\Gamma_{\textrm{b}} / 2\pi = 98$ Hz in a partial pressure of helium ($\sim$ 15 Torr), and $\Gamma_{\textrm{b}} / 2\pi = 59$ Hz in vacuum, and using Eq.~\eqref{SelfEnergy} a magnomechanical coupling rate of $g_{\textrm{mb}}^0 / 2\pi = 4.58$ mHz.
-As expected the magnon-phonon coupling rate is independent of the intrinsic decay rate, and is in good agreement with our numerical prediction and the result from the MMIT measurement.
+Furthermore, fits to the total linewidth allow extraction of the intrinsic linewidth, $\Gamma_{\textrm{b}}$, as well as $g_{\textrm{mb}}^0$.
+Extrapolating to zero drive power yields, $\Gamma_{\textrm{b}} / 2\pi = 247$ Hz in air, $\Gamma_{\textrm{b}} / 2\pi = 98$ Hz in a partial pressure of helium ($\sim$ 15 Torr), and $\Gamma_{\textrm{b}} / 2\pi = 59$ Hz in vacuum; suggesting the primary damping mechanism was viscous air damping.
+The magnomechanical coupling rate can be determined using Eq.~\eqref{SelfEnergy} and \eqref{Decay} as well as the slope of the data presented in Fig.~\ref{Fig:07}(a) resulting in a value $g_{\textrm{mb}}^0 / 2\pi = 4.58$ mHz.
+As expected, the magnon-phonon coupling rate is independent of the intrinsic decay rate and is in good agreement with our numerical prediction and the result from the MMIT measurement (Appendix~\ref{Transparency}).

 As the drive power is increased, a threshold will be reached where $\Gamma_{\textrm{b}} + \Gamma_{\textrm{mag}}$ becomes negative.
 In this situation, the mechanical oscillations will grow exponentially in time and will ultimately be limited by higher-order nonlinear effects.
 This parametric instability is analogous to lasing and is often referred to as phonon lasing \cite{ding2019phonon,mahboob2013phonon,kepesidis2013phonon,kemiktarak2014mode}.
 The onset of lasing can clearly be seen in Fig.~\ref{Fig:07}(a) as the total decay rate approaches zero above a threshold drive power.
 Furthermore, the inset of Fig.~\ref{Fig:07}(a) shows the mechanical power spectrum above (orange) and below (green) the threshold power.
 The onset of mechanical lasing results in four orders of magnitude increase of the mechanical power spectrum.
 The additional noise peaks in the lasing spectrum are a result of 60 Hz line noise captured by the solenoid being transduced via the mechanical mode.
 Finally, we observe the onset of mechanical lasing directly in the time-domain.
 The time-domain signal captured by the ADC is plotted in Fig.~\ref{Fig:07}(b,c).
 Below the lasing threshold, the signal is mainly comprised of noise; however, above lasing threshold, coherent oscillations at the mechanical frequency are visible \cite{spencer1958magneto,wang1970spin}.
 The time-domain and power spectrum data provide unambiguous evidence of phonon lasing, which could be used for stable clock signals \cite{vahala2009phonon}, or as the basis of sensitive mass and force sensors \cite{braginskiui1988resolution}.